 If you want a solution for missing or damaged teeth in your smile, now is the time to talk to a dentist about your options – such as dentures versus dental implants.

 Here at Jones & Copeland Smiles, we can work with you one-on-one to weigh out all of your dental care options and find a treatment plan that works for you.
-We have helped thousands of people in Flowery Branch, Georgia, get that healthy, glowing smile they have always wanted.
+We have helped thousands of people in Buford, Georgia, get that healthy, glowing smile they have always wanted.

 Reach out to us today to book an appointment!